 Now, if we’re going to go into detail about how to generate more compelling images from your knowledge of atmospheric perspective, then let’s break it down to the image planes and see what we can come up with.

 In aerial perspective, with all things being equal, we would expect the foreground to be darker and more detailed than the rest of the scene.
-Anything that breaks this pattern, if used skillfully, can help to a more compelling landscape image.
+Anything that breaks this pattern, if used skillfully, can help to a more compelling landscape image with a spectacular atmosphere.

 Above we mentioned mist, light and reflections as ways to break this pattern in your foreground.
 These are great starting points, but don’t be constrained.
 The ability to change things up is limited to your imagination.
 Elements such as snow, flowers, grass, sand, water or colour can all be used to shake up the foundations of aerial perspective in your shots.